rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/callbacks.rst

 LogbookSaver
 ------------
-It saves at each iteration the Logbook object with all the parameters and the cv score achieved by those parameters.
+It saves at each iteration the Logbook object with all the parameters and the cv-score achieved by those parameters.
 It uses joblib.dump to save the file.

 .. code:: python3